rajkannanbalu/To-Do-App-LLM-review/README.md

 $ docker compose up web - - build
 ```
 # Database
-### If the database is empty, database can be updated using to ways
+### If the database is empty, database can be updated using two ways

 ## Way 1
 ```